Skip to content

 target-repo: "owner/repo" # cross-repository

 Removes labels from issues or PRs.
-Specify allowed to restrict which labels can be removed.
+Specify allowed to restrict which labels can be removed, or blocked to prevent removal of specific label patterns.
 If a label is not present on the item, it will be silently skipped.

 safe-outputs: